reviewboard/rbtools/docs/rbtools/rbt/configuration/repositories.rst

     WEB_LOGIN = True

-When using :command:`rbt login`, this can be enabled by passing :option:`--web`.
+This can be enabled by passing :option:`--web-login` to any command that requires authentication.

 Git Properties